vives-project-xp/Zend/README.md

 ### Mechanical/Physical

 1. We need a table
-2. We need a X-Y axis system like below
+2. We need a X-Y axis system like below -- COVERED
 3. We need to think about the physical constraints of the table

 The main component of the table is an X-Y axis system (like the 3 rail system below)